-The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey, that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
-The Gallipoli campaign lasted from April 1915 to January 1918, it cost tens of thousands of lives and it was was regarded as a complete failure for the allies.
+The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
+The Gallipoli campaign lasted from April 1915 to January 1918.
+It cost tens of thousands of lives, and it was regarded as a complete failure for the allies.
 Why did the allies fail to achieve their objectives?
-The Gallipoli campaign was hampered by poor planning, inadequate intelligence and stubborn Turkish resistance.
+The Gallipoli campaign was hampered by poor planning, inadequate intelligence, and stubborn Turkish resistance.

-The German army under Ludendorff and Von Hindenburg defeated these two Russian armies at the Battles of Tannenberg and the Masurian Lake.
+Under Ludendorff and Von Hindenburg, the German army defeated these two Russian armies at the Battles of Tannenberg and the Masurian Lakes.
 The Germans pushed the Russians back, but they could not deliver a decisive blow.
 The result was that by 1915, the eastern front was a mirror of the western front, when huge armies fought a war of attrition, with huge casualty figures.
 The Ottoman Empire was the dominant power in the Middle East, but it had been virtually pushed out of the Balkans and was widely seen as a power in irreversible decline.

 Strategy of the Allies

-The British believed that their navy, by far the strongest in the world, would be able to land a decisive blow against the Turks.
+By far the strongest in the world, the British believed that their navy would be able to land a decisive blow against the Turks.
 The British navy argued that the allies landed a large force of soldiers on the Straits.
 They would then be in a position to launch an attack on the Ottoman capital of Constantinople.
-Another one of the objectives of the campaign was to secure a sea route to Russian and to protect its southern Black Sea flank.
+Another one of the campaign's objectives was to secure a sea route to Russian and protect its southern Black Sea flank.
 It would also allow the western allies to supply the Russian army with badly needed arms and equipment.

 However, the operation at Gallipoli was a British Empire undertaking.
 Apart from sizeable British army units and naval forces, much of the invasion force was composed of units recruited from the Empire.
 Many of these came from Australia and New Zealand, and they became known as the Anzacs.

 The campaign began with a failed naval attack by British and French ships on the Dardanelles Straits in February-March 1915.
 Bad luck meant that the Turks discovered the Allied expedition.
 They mined the Dardanelles as the allies approached, and they destroyed several vessels.
-The Turks alerted by the naval attack began to pour reinforcements into the area.
+The Turks, alerted by the naval attack, began to pour reinforcements into the area.
 In the wake of the failed naval attack, preparations began for large-scale troop landings on the Gallipoli Peninsula.
 The British War Secretary Lord Kitchener appointed General Ian Hamilton as commander of British forces for the operation.
-Hamilton had under his command, a very diverse army, he had soldiers and marines, from Australia, New Zealand, and the French colonies along with British Regiments.
+Under his command, Hamilton had a very diverse army, had soldiers and marines, from Australia, New Zealand, and the French colonies and British Regiments.

 The amphibious landings at Sulva Bay caught the Turks by surprise, and the Allies met little or no opposition.
-However, the Allied commanders did not press home their advantage, and they dug in rather than advance, and this allowed the Turks, under their commander Mustafa Kemal, to reorganize and counterattack.
+However, the Allied commanders did not press home their advantage.
+They dug in rather than advance, which allowed the Turks, under their commander Mustafa Kemal, to reorganize and counterattack.
 Sulva Bay was probably the best chance that the Allies had of defeating the Turks at Gallipoli.

 Outcome of the Campaign